Call for Applications (Closed)

 AIM-AHEAD Traineeship in Advanced Data Analysis using the Bridge2AI AI/ML for Clinical Care Network

 The AIM-AHEAD Bridge2AI for Clinical Care Training Program is intended to increase researcher diversity in AI/ML by leveraging Bridge2AI AI/ML for Clinical Care Network data and tools.
-This 8-month training program will engage a diverse group of 25 graduate students, postdocs, early-career faculty, healthcare professionals, and other non-academic professionals from underrepresented populations.
+This 8-month training program will engage a diverse group of up to 30 graduate students, postdocs, early-career faculty, healthcare professionals, and other non-academic professionals from underrepresented populations.

 Funding Cycle | 2024-2025 |